Chemistry Division

 >212 patents filed since 2014

-2 Marketed Drugs (MacrilenTM, Sebivo) The first compound is a pseudo-peptide used to diagnose growth hormone deficiency in adults, resulting from research conducted under the direction of Jean Martinez.
+2 Marketed Drugs (Macrilen™, Sebivo) The first compound is a pseudo-peptide used to diagnose growth hormone deficiency in adults, the result of research conducted under the direction of Jean Martinez.
 It has been marketed in North America since 2018 by Æterna Zentaris, and in Europe since 2019.
 The second compound is a non-natural antiviral nucleoside used to treat hepatitis B, developed by Dr. Gilles Gosselin and Professor Jean-Louis Imbach, and marketed by Merck.

-The I-SITE program of excellence, led by the University of Montpellier, has decided to provide strong support for research by establishing Long-Term Thematic Projects (PTLs).
+The I-SITE Excellence Program, led by the University of Montpellier, has decided to provide strong support for research by establishing Long-Term Thematic Projects (PTLs).

 After consulting with our community, two PTLs in Chemistry emerged.